rgtlai/AgentProPlus/README.md

 - 📦 Local package structure for easy extension
 - 🧠 Powered by any LLM!
 (Anthropic, Open AI or any other Open source LLMs)

+## ♻️ Fork Enhancements

+This fork extends the upstream AgentPro project with live-streaming capabilities:

+- `ReactAgent.run_stream` generator that emits structured events (prompt, streamed tokens, parsed steps, final answer, errors) for real-time UIs or CLIs.
+- Streaming hooks on `ModelClient` so OpenAI and LiteLLM backends can surface incremental tokens without waiting for the full response.
+- Graceful fallback to the original non-streaming flow when a provider does not expose streaming APIs.

 ## Quick Start

 ### Installation